 2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

-3. Neither the name of Imperial College nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+3. Neither the name of Imperial College London nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.